 We encourage you to consider these and other factors carefully before making any investment decisions.
 Forward-looking statements should not be unduly relied upon.
 Further, you should be aware of the fact that the Fund has no specific intention of updating any forward-looking statements whether as a result of new information, future events or otherwise, prior to the release of the next management report of fund performance, and that the forward-looking statements speak only to the date of this management report of fund performance.

 Investment Objective and Strategies

-The Fund seeks to provide interest income and the potential for some long-term capital growth by investing primarily in North American fixed income corporate securities that are rated close to the line dividing investment grade and high-yield credit.
+The Fund seeks to provide interest income and long-term capital growth by investing in a diversified portfolio of primarily North American fixed income securities.